rayxsi/rayxsi/README.md

 **About Rayxsi**

-Rayxsi is a php web application framework.
-You can build large and scalable single and multipage website with Rayxsi.
+Rayxsi is a PHP web application framework.
+You can build large and scalable single and multi page websites with Rayxsi.
 Rayxsi gives you more flexibility to handle state management with redux.
-Rayxsi also gives you flexibility to use most popular fron-end library reactjs.
+Rayxsi also gives you flexibility to use most popular front-end library reactjs.
 Rayxsi generates both the client-side and server-side rendering automatically.
 Beside that it has a lot of features, such as:

 1. Simple and fast Routing system.
 2. Dependency injection container.